 Our ability to generate sufficient cash flow from operations to make scheduled payments on our debt obligations will depend on our future financial performance, which will be affected by a range of economic, competitive and business factors, many of which are outside of our control.
 If we do not generate sufficient cash flow from operations and proceeds from sales of assets in the ordinary course of business to satisfy our debt obligations, we may have to undertake alternative financing plans, such as refinancing or restructuring our debt, selling additional assets, reducing or delaying capital investments or seeking to raise additional capital.
 The terms of our financing agreements contain limitations on our ability to incur additional indebtedness.
-As of June 30, 2006, we had \$14.8 million of borrowing capacity available under our revolving credit facility.
+As of September 29, 2006, we had \$15.1 million of borrowing capacity available under our revolving credit facility.
 On January 9, 2003, we amended our primary foreign exchange hedging agreement to provide for termination if at any time the amount available under our revolving credit facility is less than \$2.5 million.
-We cannot assure you that any refinancing could be obtained on acceptable terms, if at all, or would be permitted under the terms of our various debt instruments then in effect.
+We cannot assure you that any refinancing could be possible, that any assets could be sold, or, if sold, of the timing of the sales and the amount of proceeds realized from those sales, or that additional financing could be obtained on acceptable terms, if at all, or would be permitted under the terms of our various debt instruments then in effect.
 Our inability to generate sufficient cash flow to satisfy our debt obligations, or to refinance our obligations on commercially reasonable terms, would have an adverse effect on our business, financial condition and results of operations, as well as on our ability to satisfy our debt obligations.